 Judging for the three Offaly entries took place on 6th and 7th September 2023.
 The judges for the two days were Mr. John Briggs, former Chief Executive of Armagh Council, and Mr. Declan Nelson, former Chief Executive, Monaghan County Council.
-The awards ceremony will be held on Friday 10th November 2023 in Armagh.
+At the awards ceremony held on Friday 10th November 2023 in Armagh, Ballyboy Community Development